-Head Office: 8a College Hill, Shrewsbury, SY1 1LZ (Please note that 8a College Hill is not a hub and you will not be able to get hearing aid batteries, re-tubing of hearing aids or other assistance at this office)
+Head Office: Chamber House, 5 Henry Close, Battlefield Enterprise Park, Shrewsbury, Shropshire, SY1 3TJ (Please note that Chamber House is not a hub and you will not be able to get hearing aid batteries, re-tubing of hearing aids or other assistance at this office)

 Signal works to help deaf people and those with hearing loss in the UK and overseas.
 By engaging people though breaking down barriers and raising awareness, we can give people the power to change their own lives.